vuejs/vuepress/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] A convincing reason for adding this feature
 - [ ] Related documents have been updated
+- [ ] Related tests have been updated

 To avoid wasting your time, it's best to open a **feature request issue** first and wait for approval before working on it.